 The IMF has drawn vocal criticism over the years.
 In his 2002 book, Globalization and Its Discontents, Nobel Prize–winning economist Joseph Stiglitz denounced the fund as a primary culprit in the failed development policies implemented in some of the world’s poorest countries.
 He argues that many of the economic reforms the IMF required as conditions for its lending—fiscal austerity, high interest rates, trade liberalization, privatization, and open capital markets—have often been counterproductive for target economies and devastating for local populations.

 The fund has also been criticized on the basis of overreach or “mission creep.”
-William Easterly makes this case in his 2006 account of the failures of Western aid to the undeveloped world, The White Man’s Burden.
-While he acknowledges some IMF successes in firefighting financial crises in Mexico and East Asian countries in the mid-1990s, he criticizes many of the fund’s interventions in severely impoverished countries, particularly in Africa and Latin America, as overly ambitious and intrusive.
+William Easterly, an economist at New York University, acknowledges some IMF successes [PDF] in firefighting financial crises in Mexico and East Asian countries in the mid-1990s, but he criticizes many of the fund’s interventions in severely impoverished countries, particularly in Africa and Latin America, as overly ambitious and intrusive.
 In addition, he describes many of the fund’s loan conditions and technical advice as out of touch with ground-level realities.

-The IMF is routinely identified with economic hardship and political ferment because it is only in times of crisis that its services are sought.
-It is often the only organization equipped for such interventions, and evaluating the fund’s success over the past seventy-plus years is a difficult task.
+Supporters counter that the IMF is routinely identified with economic hardship and political ferment because it is only in times of crisis that states seek its services.
+Many countries approach the fund only after they have lost access to capital markets and other financial resources, despite maintaining commitments that stretch them beyond their means.
+Some experts point out that IMF reform programs favor gradual and orderly adjustment paths that are less disruptive to recipient governments than a rapid course-correction; absent the IMF’s presence, they argue, the overall harm to struggling economies would be worse.
+The fund is thus often the only organization equipped for such projects, and evaluating the fund’s success over the past seventy-plus years is a difficult task.
 As Harvard economist Benjamin M. Friedman has argued, “We cannot reliably know whether the consequences of the IMF’s policies were worse than whatever the alternative would have been.”

 Some economists characterize the fund’s performance in the Asian financial crisis of 1997–98 as a success.
 They argue that the economic reforms championed by the IMF allowed the countries involved to recover quickly and laid the foundation for sustained growth during the 2000s.
 Others point to the fund’s role in Brazil in 2002 as positive: an early recovery there after intervention allowed IMF loans to be repaid ahead of schedule.